STIXProject/java-stix/README.md

 git clone https://github.com/nemonik/java_stix.git

 A `git clone` command will not retrieve schemas project automatically.
-You'll need to perform retrieve them separately.
+The gradle script will attempt to retreive the schemas for you, but if it cannot you many need to retrieve them yourself.

 ## Retrieve the schemas

+Follow these step for retrieving the schemas if the gradle fails to do so on execution of the gradle build command.

 ### The STIX schemas

-First clone the project, then enter the project and run these additonal git commands on the command line to retrieve the STIX schemas.
+Enter the project and run these  additonal git commands on the command line to retrieve the STIX schemas.

     git submodule init
     git submodule update